rishabhg3/GitInfo/README.md

 This can be improved by adding more details or more information can be extracted to give better info about the repository.

+Instructions on how to fetch data:

+If repository link is "https://github.com/rishabhg3/Project" ,input only "rishabhg3/Project"